gulfiliz/gulfiliz.github.io/_posts/2025-09-05-vacuum-energy.md

 ---

-## I. Zero-Point Energy — The Quantum Mechanical Origin
+## I. Zero-Point Energy: The Quantum Mechanical Origin

 In quantum mechanics,
 the ground state of a harmonic oscillator